ijlee2/embroider-css-modules/docs/written-guides/set-up-css-modules-apps-built-with-webpack.md

 # Set up CSS modules (apps built with Webpack)

-We will use Webpack and PostCSS to implement CSS modules.
+In an app built with Webpack, we use PostCSS to implement CSS modules.

 1. [Install dependencies](#install-dependencies)
 1. [Configure Webpack](#configure-webpack)